 Adriana: And so today we’re going to be talking about the birth story of that precocious nine year old…

 Adriana: Nobody forgets.

 Nana: No one forgets!

 Adriana: So before, when you got pregnant and you were, you know, just starting to think about, “Oh my gosh, I have to give birth!”
 What were your wishes?
 How did you prepare?

-Nana: So for me, I don’t know if I had any wishes to be honest, other than just deliver a healthy baby.
-We had a very difficult time getting pregnant.
+Nana: So for me, I don’t know if I had any wishes to be honest, other than just deliver a healthy baby— and that is because of my GYN, my OB/GYN.
+And I remember we had a very difficult time getting pregnant.
 And so when we got pregnant, it was like, okay, so just, we just need a healthy baby.

 So, it was.. that was our birthing plan.
-And we talked about everything and she had a great rapport with my husband and it just, she made us feel easy.
+That was whatever needs to be done to get the baby out.
+What do you think we got to do?
+What’s best… What’s not best… And we talked about everything and she had a great rapport with my husband and it just, she made us feel easy.
 Like this is going to be easy.

 Adriana: So there was a relationship of trust and of open conversation…